 I get roughly three billion emails a day, many of which concern bands and genres I actively dislike and would never, ever cover, so when someone emails me out of the blue about a record telling me that it sounds like "early Slayer, Venom, Speedwolf, Leviathan," I'm obviously going to perk up and take notice.
 As I happily discovered a few weeks ago, the UK's Label 2318 is set to release a split cassette featuring Scottish scumdog Hellripper's punk-splattered black'n'roll and stormy, atmospherically-inclined black metal from Philadelphia's Batsheva.
 It's offerings are short, nasty, and more than a little addictive, as the split finds both parties digging into the depths of two very different side of black metal—and striking black gold.

-While the two don't have much in common on paper (besides sharing the distinction of operating as one-man bands), the 16-minute split flows well, covering all the bases whether you're obsessed with Midnight or are a Second Wave black metal stan.
+While the two don't have much in common on paper (besides sharing the distinction of operating as solo operations), the 16-minute split flows well, covering all the bases whether you're obsessed with Midnight or are a Second Wave black metal stan.
 The tape is out today, September 1, and is available from Label 2318's webstire for a paltry three quid (about five bucks American).

 We're streaming the whole thing—all three songs, including a Rats of Reality cover from Hellripper—below.
 Get stuck in.

 Kim Kelly would love it if you'd stop sending her your fucking mixtapes.
 She's on Twitter - @grimkim